 Our course team will work with you to enhance and develop your understanding of learning and teaching.
 You’ll spend a significant amount of time in school throughout the course, and will be encouraged and supported as you learn to develop effective ways to teach the whole primary curriculum.
 You will explore the theory and practice of primary education and develop a personal philosophy that will underpin all that you seek to achieve with the children you teach.

-Initially, you’ll work with small groups of children, progressing on to working with a whole class, leading up to assessed school placements in your second and third years where you’ll take full responsibility for whole classes of children.
+Initially, you will work with small groups of children, progressing on to working with a whole class with the support of a mentor.
+This then leads to longer personalised school placements in your second and third years where you will take full responsibility for whole classes of children.

 In your second and third years, you will specialise in one age phase – 3-7, 5-9 or 7-11.
 The modules in year two build on and extend understandings developed in the first year of the course, with a particular emphasis on issues relating to research, curriculum knowledge, the global classroom and SEN and Inclusion.
-You will also widen your school experience, perhaps by visiting multicultural and special schools, as well as undertaking more extensive, solo placements focusing on your chosen age range.
+You will also widen your school experience, perhaps by visiting multicultural and special schools, as well as undertaking a more extensive solo placement focusing on your chosen age range.

-Your third year will help you to prepare for your NQT year and beyond.
-There are five modules in the final year, which all build further on the six strands that you will have already studied in year one and year two.
+Your third year will help you to prepare you for life as an Early Career Teacher (ECT formerly known as NQT).
+There are currently five modules in the final year, which all build further on the six strands that you will have already studied in year one and year two.
 The research module, where you are able to develop a small piece of research in an area of interest to you, is one that students particularly enjoy.
 Your final school placement provides the opportunity to take on responsibility for a whole class.
 At the end of the course, you will undertake a transitional placement to further develop your school-based knowledge and skills.

-On completion of your degree, with your Qualified Teacher Status, you’ll be fully equipped with the skills and knowledge to work as a primary school teacher.
+On completion of your degree, with your recommendation for Qualified Teacher Status, you’ll be fully equipped with the skills and knowledge to work as a primary school teacher.